 No anticipated differential impact.
-By improving the security and lighting to the blocks this will support and safeguard all residents living in the block, regardless of their race.
+By replacing the flat front entrance doors this will support all residents living in the block by improving the safety of their home, regardless of their race.

 Religion and belief

 Religion refers to a person's faith (e.g. Buddhism, Islam, Christianity, Judaism, Sikhism, Hinduism).
 Belief includes religious and philosophical beliefs including lack of belief (e.g. Atheism).
 Generally, a belief should affect your life choices or the way you live.